SonarSource/sonarqube/server/sonar-docs/src/pages/setup/operate-cluster.md

 ### Does Elasticsearch discover automatically other ES nodes?
 No. Multicast is disabled.
 All hosts (IP+port) must be listed.
 ### Can different nodes run on the same machine?
-Yes, but the best is to have 5 machines to be really resilient to failures.
+Yes, but it's best to have one machine for each node to be resilient to failures.
+To maintain an even higher level of availability, each of your three search nodes can be located in a separate availability zone *within the same region*.
 ### Can the members of a cluster be discovered automatically?
 No, all nodes must be configured in _$SONARQUBE-HOME/conf/sonar.properties_